Hyundai Eon

 The Hyundai Eon is a city car produced by the South Korean manufacturer Hyundai.
 It was launched on 13 October 2011 in India, March 2012 in the Philippines, June 2012 in Vietnam, and June 2014 in Sri Lanka.
-It was being also sold in Honduras, Nepal, El Salvador, Nicaragua, Chile, Peru, Panama, and Colombia and discontinued in India and other markets in the year 2019.
+It was also sold in Honduras, Nepal, El Salvador, Nicaragua, Chile, Peru, Panama, and Colombia.
+It was discontinued in India and other markets in 2019.
 It is also called the Hyundai Atos Eon in several markets.

-The Eon is produced in India at Hyundai's Chennai plant for the domestic and export markets as the company's entry level city car, positioned below the Hyundai i10 and Hyundai Atos.
+The Eon was produced in India at Hyundai's Chennai plant for the domestic and export markets as the company's entry level city car, positioned below the Hyundai i10 and Hyundai Atos.
 It was only exported throughout Latin America, Africa and several Asian countries.

 Overview

 The Eon was designed jointly between the Hyundai R&D centers in Namyang, South Korea, and Hyderabad, India.
-It is offered with an 814 cc three-cylinder petrol engine that generates 55 bhp and 75 Nm torque.
-According to Hyundai's Philippine distributor, the Eon has a fuel economy rating of 26.3 km/L. The car is equipped with 13-inch wheels fitted with 155/70 R13 tyres.
+It was offered with an 814 cc three-cylinder petrol engine that generates 55 bhp and 75 Nm torque.
+According to Hyundai's Philippine distributor, the Eon has a fuel economy rating of 26.3 km/L. The car is equipped with 13-inch wheels fitted with 155/70 R13 tires.

 In January 2012, Hyundai India announced LPG models of Eon as well.
 These models have a 34 L toroidal tank with an additional cost of approximately INR 27,000 to the available models.

 In May 2014, Hyundai released a variant of the Eon with the 1.0-litre Kappa II three-cylinder engine also found in the European Hyundai i10 and Kia Picanto.
 The motor generates power of 69 PS at 6,200 rpm and peak torque at 9.6 kgm at 3,500 rpm.

 In April 2017, Hyundai Asia Resources Incorporated (HARI) opened its Hyundai Assembly Center (HAC) in Santa Rosa to meet the increasing demand of the Eon in the Philippines.
 The plant also produces the Hyundai H350.

 Facelift

-As Eon monthly sales have reached 10,000 units in India, Hyundai had given the car a facelift for the 2014 model year.
+As monthly sales had reached 10,000 units in India, Hyundai gave the car a facelift for the 2014 model year.

 2017 marked the introduction of the Eon 'Sports Edition'.
 The 0.8 L limited edition model added more equipment and styling enhancements over the Era+ and Magna+ variants that it is based on.
-Sold only in Polar White, exterior enhancements include side body mouldings and roof rails, while the interior gains a 6.2 in touchscreen infotainment system with Phone-Link.
+Sold only in Polar White, exterior enhancements include side body moldings and roof rails, while the interior gains a 6.2 in touchscreen infotainment system with Phone-Link.